tgm-team/tgm/.github/CONTRIBUTING.md

 . .venv/bin/activate
 ```

 to activate the environment.

-Note that after doing so, you will have direct access to all executable (e.g. Python) as usual.
+**Note**: after doing so, you will have direct access to all executables (e.g. Python) as usual.

 ## Installation